Hitodama: Theories

+There have also been "artificial hitodama" created using combustible gases, such as a 1976 experiment using methane gas by Meiji University professor Masao Yamana.

-In the 1980s, Yoshiko Ootsuki posited the idea that they are "plasma from the air."
+In the 1980s, Yoshihiko Ootsuki posited the theory that they are "plasma generated in the air."

-However, there are some hitodama that cannot be explained by the above theories, so they are thought to come from various phenomena.
+However, there remain some hitodama reports that cannot be fully explained by the above theories, and it is thought that the phenomenon arises from a variety of different causes.